ishine/ConversationTranscription/README.md

 For each file, a conversation transcript is exported.
 A sample of the export is pictured below:
 ![alt text](img/sample_output_file.JPG)

+## Data
+For testing and development purposes, I leveraged the CallHome English dataset.
+Information can be found at this link.
+The dataset is a phone call between two native english speakers.
+It consists of 120 calls and each call can last up to 30 minutes.
+Calls can be between male or females from varying ages.

+Data sourced from Language Data Consortium

 ## Results
 Some varying results from the models utilized in this tool
  * Diarization Error Rate %: 21.42%<sup>1</sup>